canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 ...
 ```

-This means that the integrator application is actively copying data from the source database, i.e. `tutorial` into Apache Kafka topics prefixed with `etl_`.
-For example, rows in the `posts` table will be published into an Apache Kafka topic named `etl_posts`.
+This means that the integrator application is actively copying data from the source database (named `tutorial`) into Apache Kafka topics prefixed with `etl_`.
+For example, rows in the `posts` table will be published into the Apache Kafka topic named `etl_posts`.

 ## 6. Deploy and integrate the `opensearch-connect-integrator` charm

 You are almost done with the ETL task, the only remaining part is to move data from Apache Kafka to Opensearch.
-To achieve that, you need to deploy another Kafka Connect integrator named `opensearch-connect-integrator` in `sink` mode:
+To do that, deploy another Kafka Connect integrator named `opensearch-connect-integrator` in the `sink` mode:

 ```bash
 juju deploy opensearch-connect-integrator \